 The Superintendent recommends the continued appropriation for health services.
 All schools received a Health Services allocation in order to purchase the services of a health care assistant.
-Schools where it was deemed medically necessary to have a LPN or RN were provided these positions.
+Schools where it was deemed medically necessary to have a LPN or RN were provided funding to purchase these services.

 The allocation is funded by two sources: Health Services - Schools - Project 6004 and Medicaid Reimbursement - Project 1084.
-The allocation made in Project 6004 was previously made through Discretionary and then moved to Health Services - Schools - Project 6004 at the beginning of the fiscal year.
-Beginning in fiscal year 2019-2020, the General Fund allocation will be made directly to Project 6004.
 The allocation to Project 6004 is based on Unweighted FTE.
 Medicaid Reimbursement - Project 1084 is then used to fund the remainder of the contract.

-The Health Services - Schools - Project 6004 allocation of approximately \$0.75 million combined with the Medicaid Reimbursement - Project 1084 supplement of approximately \$0.45 million will provide health services to all schools.
-This amount is based on the fiscal year 2018-2019 contract and is subject to change.
+The Health Services - Schools - Project 6004 allocation of approximately \$0.83 million combined with the Medicaid Reimbursement - Project 1084 supplement of approximately \$0.31 million will provide health services to all schools.
+This amount is based on the fiscal year 2019-2020 contract and is subject to change.
 In addition, schools were given a "buy up" option to purchase a LPN or RN using Discretionary funds, internal funds, or child care funds.